-Sharon Pavlovich, EdD, COTA/L, CBOT Chair; Heather Martin, CBOT Executive Officer
+Sharon Pavlovich, EdD, COTA/L, CBCT of the Charles Heather Martin, CBOT Function Office.

-Learn from the California Board of Occupational Therapy (CBOT) about changes to OT and OTA licensing in 2020.
-New licensing waivers and rules address the COVID-19 pandemic and state mandates limiting Board scrutiny of past criminal convictions.
+Learn from the Californal Ioana Day I capational Therapy (CBOT) about could be the Californal Ioana Day I capational Therapy (CBOT) about could be the Californal Ioana Day I censing in 2020.
+New licensing waivers and all address the COVID-19 pandemic and state mandates limiting Board scrutiny of past criminal convictions.
 Efforts to allow a practitioner licensed in one state to work in another state will also be discussed.